xwmx/nb/dev/nb.go/README.md

 - 1 to 1 feature parity with `nb`, passing the same test suite.
 - Continuously usable during development, falling back to `nb` for unimplemented features.
 - Transparent performance improvements for `nb` when `nb.go` is installed.
-- Single file with no dependencies outside of the [Go standard library](https://golang.org/pkg/).
+- Minimal dependencies.
+- Single file.

 ---